-Proposal Management Objective Justification Lions Club Community Park (See Figure 1 for location) Exchange these lands with the MOA or other entity that is better suited to support the types of recreational facilities present at this site.
+Proposal Management Objective Justification Mount Baldy 13 Acquire land from the Municipality of Anchorage (MOA) or obtain a management agreement for the site that provides access to Mt.
+Baldy and other areas within the park.
+This site was purchased by the MOA recently to provide legal parking and access to Mt.
+Baldy and Chugach State Park.
+The park is probably best suited to manage and enhance this type of facility.
+Lions Club Community Park 14 Exchange these lands with an entity that is better suited to support the types of recreational facilities present at this site.
 This park is part of Chugach State Park and is managed by the Lions Club under a permit issued by the State prior to the formation of Chugach State Park.
 Another entity is probably best suited to support the type of recreation that exists at this site.
-Ram Valley (See the Chugach Access Plan for recommendations and location information.)
-Acquire land near the Ram Valley area that would be suitable for the development of a trailhead with parking and reasonable trail access to the valley.
+Ram Valley 15 Acquire land near the Ram Valley area that would be suitable for the development of a trailhead with parking and reasonable trail access to the valley.
 This area has consistently been identified by the public as a priority for securing access.
 Ram Valley is very scenic and offers a variety of recreational opportunities.
 Development has blocked many traditionally used ways of accessing the valley.
-Harp Mountain (See the Chugach Access Plan for recommendations and location information.)
-Acquire land in this area suitable to provide parking and a trail easement that provides access to the park.
+Harp Mountain 16 Acquire land in this area suitable to provide parking and a trail easement that provides access to the park.
 This site offers a variety of recreational opportunities and would provide additional access to destinations in the South Fork of Eagle River.
-Campbell Canyon/Near Point Access (See the Chugach Access Plan for recommendations and location information.)
-Acquire lands recently purchased by The Conservation Fund within the legislatively designated boundary of the park to expand and enhance access in the area.
-These lands would provide additional vehicular access to the park, particularly for East Anchorage residents that currently have few legal options to do so.
-The site provides access to Near Point and the North Fork of Campbell Creek.
-McHugh Peak- Upper Potter Creek Valley (See the Chugach Access Plan for recommendations and location information.)
-Acquire land in the Upper Potter Creek Valley south of the Northwest Rib of McHugh Peak suitable for the development of a large regional trailhead.
+McHugh Peak- Upper Potter Creek Valley 17 Acquire land in the Upper Potter Creek Valley south of the Northwest Rib of McHugh Peak suitable for the development of a large regional trailhead.
 There is currently no secured access to this underserved portion of the park that has been traditionally used to access the McHugh Peak Complex for a wide variety of recreational activities.
-Bird Creek Regional Park (See Figure 1 for location.)
-Acquire 2,200 acres of land owned by the Municipality of Anchorage (MOA) along the valley floor of Bird Creek and part of Penguin Creek.
+Bird Creek Regional Park 18 Acquire 2,200 acres of land owned by the Municipality of Anchorage (MOA) along the valley floor of Bird Creek and part of Penguin Creek.
 The park already manages this land under a cooperative agreement with the MOA.
 Bird Regional Park is difficult for the MOA to manage since it lies outside of its park and recreation boundary jurisdiction.
+Wallace Homestead Acquire the Wallace Homestead above Skyline Drive.
+This would provide an opportunity for additional access to Mt.
+Baldy and the surrounding area.